tmattsson/gs1utils/README.md

 Provides parsing of element strings used in GS1-128 barcodes.

-Supports variable weight GTINs as defined by GS1 Sweden in the (GTIN-14) 02- namespace.
+Supports variable measure GTINs as defined by GS1 Sweden in the (GTIN-14) 02- namespace.

 The library is licensed under Apache License 2 and has no dependencies on other libraries.